jintaoyugithub/obsidian_vaults/inbox/note-mesh-shader_2025-01-16.md

 3. input assembler stage read, assemble the data and pass to the rest stages in the pipeline

-say this vertex(vertex id) should belong to this primitive(primitive id)
+>say this vertex(vertex id) should belong to this primitive(primitive id)

+if this data is for like `geometry shader`, why we assemble the primitives this early, we can wait actually! `Vertex shader` is based on vertices not primitives.

 4. vertex shader -> tessellation -> geometry shader